Bojado-Thompson/Estimating-Home-Values/README.md

 ## Initial Thoughts & Hypothesis
 ### Thoughts
 Taking a surface look as the database, it is apparent feature engineering will be neccessary to create manageable exploration and modeling from the 52 columns.
 This may include...
-- creating simpler features, such as story count being 1, 2, or more
+- Creating simpler features, such as story count being 1, 2, or more
-- combining different features, such as
+- Combining different features, such as
-- removing features with high null values
+- Removing features with high null values
-- removing unnecessary features, such as long. and latt. when we also have region ids
+- Removing unnecessary features, such as long. and latt. when we also have region ids
-- scaling the final dataframe for modeling
+- Scaling the final dataframe for modeling
 ### Hypothesis
 More square footage increases value
 > Null hypothesis: House square footage is independent of the tax value